ALavault/alavault.github.io/_posts/2020-06-22-gtr_tuto_2_further.md

 *Remark* : The "e" notation is used to avoid confusion with the lowest E.

-*Exercice :* Write the tablature for the A major chord as well as the D minor chord (see part 1)
+*Exercise :* Write the tablature for the A major chord as well as the D minor chord (see part 1)

 *Answer :*